spassvogel/gilles-game/docs/thoughts.md

 [x] Refactor to use pixi-sound
 [ ] Use a filter on music when menu is opened
 [x] Continue playing music when scene changes.
 When

+### Adventurers
+[ ] Adventurers need to have a definition file
+[ ] Then when an adventurer is added to the game (how?) it gets saved in the redux store